-24-hour hotline with immediate access to trained, certified counselors
+24-hour hotline with immediate access to certified counselors

 Accompaniment and advocacy through the medical and police systems

 Preparation, accompaniment and advocacy throughout the court system

 Information and referrals for other social and legal services